ZeroPhone/ZPUI/docs/setup.rst

 .. image:: _static/ZPUI_Emulator.png

-If you want to develop ZPUI apps, but don't yet have the ZeroPhone hardware, there's an option to use the emulator with a Linux PC - the emulator can use your screen and keyboard instead of ZeroPhone hardware.
-The emulator works very well for app development, as well as for UI element and ZPUI core feature development.
+If you want to develop ZPUI apps without having to use hardware like external screen&buttons, there's an option to use the emulator with a Linux PC - the emulator can use your screen and keyboard instead of ZeroPhone hardware.
+The emulator works very well for app development, and just as well for UI element and ZPUI core feature development.

 System requirements
 -------------------